How to Refinish Hardwood Floors

-IntroductionRenew a wood floor in half the time and at half the expense of sanding.
+IntroductionRenew a wood floor in half the time and at half the expense of sanding and staining.
 The secret is to screen the old finish.
-Read on to see if screening will work for your floor.

 When a wood floor loses its luster, the usual solution is to sand it down to raw wood and completely refinish it.
 But often, that’s the wrong solution.
 Refinishing hardwood floors is the right solution.

 All wood floors are protected by a clear coating that eventually becomes scratched, scuffed and dull.
 Hardwood floor refinishing can help you get rid of those unsightly scratches and marks.
 But as long as the damage is shallow—in the coating and not in the wood itself—you can renew the hardwood floor by adding a new coat of polyurethane right over the old finish.

 This how-to refinish wood floors article will show you how to do just that.
 As with any wood floor refinishing project, 90 percent of this job is preparation.
 You have to thoroughly clean the floor, touch up any deep scratches and roughen the existing finish with sanding screens so the new finish will adhere well.
 Expect to spend at least one full day on this prep work for refinishing hardwood floors.
 The recoating itself usually takes less than an hour.